section-engineering-education/engineering-education/content/articles/a-3d-object-detection-solution-for-everyday-objects/index.md

 > Remember, mediapipe is a huge library with many models, we need to import the specific model from mediapipe that we want to use.

 #### Uploading a static image
 This tutorial will use two static images of a chair for our demonstration.
-Let's name them [chair one](https://unsplash.com/photos/kvmdsTrGOBM) and [chair two](https://unsplash.com/photos/NBJ0BBqvdNM).
-You'll need to download either of the two images and upload it onto your Google Colab as uploads on Colab gets deleted after runtime.
+Let's name them chair [one](https://unsplash.com/photos/kvmdsTrGOBM) and [two](https://unsplash.com/photos/NBJ0BBqvdNM).
+You will need to download either of the two images and upload them onto your Google Colab as uploads on Colab get deleted after runtime.

 > It is recommended to download the small size of the image (640px by 799px) for easier processing.